Trust (law)

+How trust works

-Trusts have existed since Roman times and become one of the most important innovations in property law.
+Trusts have existed since the common law era and became one of the most important innovations in property law.
 Specific aspects of trust law vary in different jurisdictions.
 Some U.S. states are adapting the Uniform Trust Code to codify and harmonize their trust laws, but state-specific variations still remain.

 An owner placing property into trust turns over part of their bundle of rights to the trustee, separating the property's legal ownership and control from its equitable ownership and benefits.
 This may be done for tax reasons or to control the property and its benefits if the settlor is absent, incapacitated, or deceased.
 Testamentary trusts may be created in wills, defining how money and property will be handled for children or other beneficiaries.
 While the trustee is given legal title to the trust property, in accepting title the trustee owes a number of fiduciary duties to the beneficiaries.
 The primary duties owed are those of loyalty, prudence and impartiality.
 Trustees may be held to a high standard of care in their dealings to enforce their behavior.
 To ensure beneficiaries receive their due, trustees are subject to ancillary duties in support of the primary duties, including openness, transparency, recordkeeping, accounting, and disclosure.
 A trustee has a duty to know, understand, and abide by the terms of the trust and relevant law.
 The trustee may be compensated and have expenses reimbursed, but otherwise turn over all profits from the trust and neither endebt nor riskily speculate on the assets without the written, clear permission of all adult beneficiaries.

 There are strong restrictions regarding a trustee with a conflict of interest.
 Courts can reverse a trustee's actions, order profits returned, and impose other sanctions if they find a trustee has failed in their duties.
 Such a failure is a civil breach of trust and can leave a neglectful or dishonest trustee with severe liabilities.
 It is advisable for settlors and trustees to seek legal advice before entering into, or creating, a trust agreement and trustees must take care in acting or omitting to act to avoid unlawful mistakes.